 This code prints New article available!
 (Read more...).

-Creating a default implementation for summarize does not require us to change anything about the implementation of Summary on Tweet in Listing 10-13 because the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.
+Creating a default implementation for summarize doesn’t require us to change anything about the implementation of Summary on Tweet in Listing 10-13.
+The reason is that the syntax for overriding a default implementation is the same as the syntax for implementing a trait method that doesn’t have a default implementation.

 Default implementations can call other methods in the same trait, even if those other methods don’t have a default implementation.
 In this way, a trait can provide a lot of useful functionality and only require implementors to specify a small part of it.
-For example, we could define the Summary trait to have a summarize_author method whose implementation is required, then a summarize method that has a default implementation that calls the summarize_author method:
+For example, we could define the Summary trait to have a summarize_author method whose implementation is required, and then define a summarize method that has a default implementation that calls the summarize_author method:

 pub trait Summary {